nmckenzie22/Getting_into_Business/README.md

 ## Understanding the Data

+##### When was the data acquired?

+This data was gathered over the period from 2014-05-02 to 2014-07-10.
+It was uploaded on to Kaggle July 21, 2024 and most recently updated in September, 2024.
+The data was accessed from Kaggle on February 13, 2025.

-When was the data acquired?
-Where was the data acquired?
+#### Where was the data acquired?

+The data used in this report was accessed via Kaggle.com.
+The Kaggle link was uploaded via the Moodle.com platform at a small liberal arts college.

-How was the data acquired?
+#### How was the data acquired?

+The data was collected and uploaded via the Kaggle.com user Firat Ozcan.
+It extracts data from the USA housing market and extrapolates it to Kaggle.com via a .csv file.
+Kaggle is a data science platform and online community for data scientists and machine learning practitioners under Google LLC.

-What are the attributes of this dataset?
+#### What are the attributes of this dataset?

+The features of the dataset are displayed on the data card in kaggle.com.
+There are 18 features (Date, price, bedrooms, bathrooms, sqft living, sqf loft, floors, waterfront, view, conditons, sqft above, sqft basement, year built, year renovated, street, city, statezip, country) that will be analyzed.
 Below is R script code that loads the USA Housing Dataset and creates a data dictionary table based on the descriptions provided on Kaggle.

 ``` r
 #install.packages("readr")   # For reading CSV files